Hitting The Wall During A Marathon Meaning

 Hitting the wall in marathon running can feel like a physical or mental shield.
 But, there are ways to get around through diet and exercise.

 We’ve all been there.
 Hitting that physical barrier between you and the next step.
-In this article, i am going to cover some very simple strategies that you can apply during any long distance races; to go around this wall and sometimes charge right through it.
+In this article, I am going to cover some very simple strategies that you can apply during any long-distance races; to go around this wall and sometimes charge right through it.

 how to avoid hitting the wall in a marathon